p-argento/uni/LDS/_LDS.md

 To create a ssis-like derived column, right-click on the table and select "Create Named Calculation".
 For example, for creating the "customer_name" use `fname + ' ' + lname`.
 If you explore the table, you can see the new colum, but everything is at client side.

+Remember to paste the string for the HTTP in the Properties window, in Destination>Server